-Mobility seems to have an impact on the users' experience (flow) [4] and workload during a video call; these appear to vary with the activity and the content being exchanged.
+We find a marked difference between using the front camera and the back camera.
+The front camera, used mostly to talk to someone, has a much bigger impact on mobility, while the rear camera provides more flexibility, but lacks image control.
 When users talk to each other, the video exchange seems to overwhelm the context, almost immobilizing them, while users concentrate on each other's image.
 When on the move and discussing their surroundings, their attention was divided between their environment and the communication, as they tried to either curate how their environment was seen or to replicate their perception of the space.
-The interviews with habitual users suggest that videoconferencing requires a certain familiarity with the person they are talking to, but they value the rich experience it provides.
+Mobility seems to have an impact on the users' experience (flow) [Csikszentmihalyi, 1990] and workload during a video call; these appear to vary with the activity and the content being exchanged.
+The interviews with habitual users provide some insights on how users have adapted to these issues and suggest that videoconferencing requires a certain familiarity with the person they are talking to, but they value the rich experience it provides.